 11/12 = ?/24, as 24 / 12 = 2, multiply the fraction by

 And that's it!
 After the reading, you've (hopefully) understood what the least common denominator is and learned about four methods that can help you find the LCM in math.
 So, what now?
 It's time to check how the LCD calculator works!

 Check out this step-by-step guide if you have any doubts on how to use our tool:

 - Choose the type of fraction.
 If you're into simple fractions, leave it as it is.
-If at least one of your number is a mixed number (or a whole number), pick the "mixed number" option.
+If at least one of your numbers is a mixed number (or a whole number), pick the "mixed number" option.
 What are mixed numbers?
 Check our mixed number calculator and learn more about them.

 - Calm down, relax, and read the result - this LCD calculator did the job and found the lowest common denominator!
 It's 28.